Chapter 10. Registered Education Savings plan provider user guide – Post-secondary education and education assistance payment

 10.3.2.
 Income for the beneficiary

 The beneficiary must claim the EAP as income.
-However, depending on the beneficiary’s circumstances, there may not be a requirement to pay any taxes on this amount.
+However, the beneficiary’s situation will dictate whether taxes must be paid on this amount.
 The promoter issues a T4A slip for income tax purposes when EAPs are issued.

 10.3.3.
 The promoter’s responsibilities